IONNA - High-Powered EV Charging Begins Operations in North America

 This joint venture of these foremost automakers will bring a open charging network that is accessible to all electric vehicles with both NACS and CCS connectors.
 The aim is to provide a seamless, vehicle integrated, best-in-class charging experience.

-IONNA's charging stations will offer wherever possible canopies to park under while charging with additional customer amenities, such as restrooms, food service, nearby retail operations or within the same complex in a digital integrated and appealing locations.
+IONNA's charging stations will offer canopies to park under while charging wherever possible with additional customer amenities, such as restrooms, food service, with retail nearby or in the same complex, in digitally integrated and appealing locations.
 These locations will offer unprecedented comfort with network functions and services that facilitate seamless integration with participating automakers in-vehicle and in-app experiences, encompassing reservations, intelligent route planning and navigation, payment applications, transparent energy management, and additional features to come.

 Aligning with the sustainability strategies of the seven automakers, IONNA has a target of 30,000 high-powered fast charging stations strategically positioned throughout North America, backed where possible by renewable energy and storage.